The Miracle of Joe Petrel

 The Miracle of Joe Petrel (海燕ジョーの奇跡, Umitsubame Jō no kiseki), also known as The Miracle of Umitsubame Joe, The Miracle of Joe, the Petrel and The Stormy Petrel, is a 1984 Japanese film co-written and directed by Toshiya Fujita.
 It is based on the novel of the same name by Ryūzō Saki, originally published in 1980.
-Saki's novel was inspired by the actions of the Kyokuryū-kai yakuza clan during the "4th Okinawan War."
+Saki's novel was inspired by the actions of the Kyokuryū-kai yakuza clan during the "Fourth Okinawan War."

 Synopsis

-Joe Petrel (Umitsubame Joe) is a half-Filipino, half-Okinawan gangster who escapes to the Philippines after killing a mob boss.
+Joe Petrel is a half-Filipino, half-Okinawan gangster who escapes to the Philippines after killing a mob boss.
 The film chronicles his misadventures with underworld characters, the police and a saloon girl named Yōko.